hypre-space/hypredrive/docs/usrman-src/interfaces_fortran.rst

    find_package(HYPREDRV REQUIRED)
    target_link_libraries(my_solver PRIVATE HYPREDRV::Fortran MPI::MPI_Fortran)

 Fortran module files are compiler-specific.
-Build downstream code with the same Fortran compiler family used to install hypredrive, otherwise the compiler may not be able to read ``hypredrive.mod``.
-The module is installed as ``include/hypredrive.mod`` under the installation prefix.
+Use the same Fortran compiler family for hypredrive and downstream code.
+A different compiler can fail to read ``hypredrive.mod``.
+CMake installs this module as ``include/hypredrive.mod`` under the installation prefix.

 Installed executables use a relative runtime search path so prefix-local libraries in ``lib`` are found without setting ``LD_LIBRARY_PATH``.